 If we apply the main story of The Killing Joke, it first seems like there are 2 choices: a generation of vile terror-spewing Jokers, Kingpins, and Magnetos, or of vigilante crusading Batmans, Daredevils, and very possibly Punishers.
 But I urge you to never forget the possibility of the Jim Gordons.
 Of those who internalize morality and hope to the point that though surrounded by seemingly insurmountable grief and violence, they remain unflappable in their quest for a better world.
 I do not view Commissioner Gordon as a lofty idealist.
 Rather, I see in him the stuff of Gandhi, MLK Jr., or Harvey Milk.
 Someone with unwavering faith in humanity and a belief that good people should never stop working towards justice no matter how the odds seem stacked against them.

 Before I head out to tonight’s gathering of likeminded souls to mourn the lives lost this week, I’ll be indulging in much needed self-care.
 I’ve loaded up the ever-chill Tephlon Funk soundtrack, crossed my fingers that Pokémon Go has fixed its server issues, and look forward to taking a long walk in the Arboretum to search for some grass types to capture.
 I will not let my anger dictate my morals, nor will I optimistically pretend that this will definitely be solved in a night, a year, or even a decade.
 If you speak to anyone engaged in civil rights work they will tell you that pursuing justice is the work of a lifetime.
 But when I feel like it is dark and impossible I’ll think of Jim Gordon and his unwavering resolve to “bring him in by the book.”
 I’ll think of Utena Tenjou, my favorite pink haired orphan who was told “little one who bears up alone in such deep sorrow.
 Never lose that strength or nobility, even when you grow up.”
-I’ll think of Brett Mahoney, fighting the tide of evil in Hell’s Kitchen within the system.
+I’ll think of police officer Brett Mahoney, fighting the tide of evil in Hell’s Kitchen within the system as Daredevil is relegated the shadows.
 And I’ll think on the future and the diverse crew of the Enterprise, who gave hope to my mother as a young Black girl in the 60s that eventually we all get there together.
 Because if I’m honest, the comic of my life doesn’t look like Misty Knight or Ms. Marvel.
-It looks like March, and I’m still in Volume 1.
+It looks like John Lewis’ March, and I’m still in Volume 1.

 If you would like to get involved with those who are changing the system specific to police interactions, I urge you to visit Campaign Zero to learn about changes demanded at all levels of government that will allow for prosecution and oversight.
 What all of us are are asking for is accountability, and without a legal framework there is nothing to hold our persecutors up against.